 Choosing Between Mortgage Points and a Higher Interest Rate

 If you want to lock in a lower interest rate and have the means to pay additional cash upfront, you might want to consider purchasing what are called mortgage points.
-One mortgage point generally equals 1 percent of the total mortage amount.
+One mortgage point generally equals 1 percent of the total mortgage amount.
 If you are applying for a $100,000 mortgage, for instance, you can lower your mortgage by $1,000 if you purchase one point.
-What you decide will depend on your unique situation, means, and needs.
-Questions to ask yourself include the following:
+What you decide will depend on your unique situation, your resources, and your needs.
+Questions to ask yourself as you make your decision include:

 - How long do you plan to stay in the home? - The longer you stay in the home, the more benefit you will get out of paying upfront for a lower rate.